Zyhlibrary/FAEP/README.md

 }
 ```

 Please kindly star :star: this project if it helps you.
-We take great efforts to develope and maintain it :grin::grin:.
+We take great efforts to develope and maintain it.

 ## Quick Start